werf/werf/docs/pages/introduction.md

             class="introduction-presentation__slide-img" />
             <div class="introduction-presentation__slide-text">
                 <div class="introduction-presentation__slide-title">
-                    13. Make sure all resources are ready to work and report any errors immediately (optionally rollback to the previous state if error occurred).
+                    13. Make sure all resources are ready to operate and report any errors immediately (with an option to roll back to the previous state if an error occurred).
                 </div>
             </div>
         </div>